Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

 In high-$T_c$ cuprates, LC order has been proposed as a hidden order underlying the pseudogap phase~\cite{PhysRevB.55.14554,PhysRevB.67.054511,PhysRevB.73.155113}.
-Near the QCP, LC fluctuations are considered as a potential mediator of $d_{x^2-y^2}$-wave superconducting pairing~\cite{PhysRevB.81.064515}.
-Furthermore, LC order has been invoked to interpret polarized neutron scattering experiments~\cite{PhysRevLett.96.197001,PhysRevB.78.020506,li2008unusual,li2010hidden,bourges2021loop}.
-However, the absence of LC signatures in other studies~\cite{PhysRevLett.111.187003,wu2015incipient,PhysRevB.101.184511,PhysRevB.103.134426} has led to persistent controversy on the role of LC fluctuations.
-Recently, the observation of a time-reversal symmetry breaking charge density wave in kagome superconductors AV$_3$Sb$_5$ (A = K, Rb, Cs)~\cite{WOS:000753550800017,WOS:000866362700006,PhysRevB.106.205109,xu2022three,xing2024optical} has provided compelling evidence for LC, renewing strong interest in the role of LC fluctuations in SC~\cite{palle2024sc,taya2025toward,PhysRevLett.131.226001,kontani2021unconventional,Li_2025,fu2024exoticchargedensitywaves,zhan2025loopcurrentorderkagome}.
-A promising LC model for the kagome lattice attributes these currents to nonlocal interactions~\cite{fu2024exoticchargedensitywaves,zhan2025loopcurrentorderkagome}, with LC fluctuations mediating an unconventional $f$-wave superconducting state near the QCP.
-The role of LC fluctuations remains a crucial and complex issue.
-One interesting proposal approaches this problem from an interlayer perspective --- the interlayer loop currents (ILC).
-In prior work by one of the authors\cite{PhysRevB.70.220505}, this configuration was termed interlayer staggered currents, which provides a valuable foundation for our present study.
+Its possible connection to $d_{x^2-y^2}$-wave superconducting pairing near the quantum critical point has been extensively discussed~\cite{PhysRevB.81.064515}.
+Furthermore, LC order has been invoked to interpret polarized neutron scattering experiments~\cite{PhysRevLett.96.197001,li2008unusual,li2010hidden,bourges2021loop}.
+However, the absence of LC signatures in other studies~\cite{PhysRevLett.111.187003,wu2015incipient,PhysRevB.101.184511,PhysRevB.103.134426} has led to persistent controversy regarding the interplay between LC fluctuations and SC.
+Recently, the observation of a TRS-breaking charge density wave in kagome superconductors AV$_3$Sb$_5$ (A = K, Rb, Cs)~\cite{WOS:000753550800017,WOS:000866362700006,xing2024optical,asaba2024evidence,FENG20211384,LIU20251211} has revitalized the LC proposal and intensified interest in their relationship with SC~\cite{palle2024sc,cui2026minimal,PhysRevLett.131.226001,Li_2025,10.1093/nsr/nwaf414,5vyy-rj6v}.
+Theoretical models attribute these currents to nonlocal interactions~\cite{10.1093/nsr/nwaf414,5vyy-rj6v,cpl_42_8_080709}, yet an unbiased, numerically exact characterization of the LC-SC interplay remains elusive due to the fermion sign problem.
+One promising strategy to circumvent this challenge is the interlayer loop-current (ILC) framework.
+In prior work by one of the authors~\cite{PhysRevB.70.220505}, this configuration was termed interlayer staggered currents, providing a foundation for our present study.

-Constructing LC models often involves directly incorporating a biased weighting of the LC pattern into the Hamiltonian~\cite{Li_2025}.
-Yet, developing an unbiased microscopic theory beyond mean-field approximations remains challenging.
-Our work avoids such presumptions by employing an unbiased minimal model, which spontaneously generates interlayer loop current (ILC) by breaking time-reversal and translational symmetries on a fundamental bilayer square lattice with uniform interlayer spin-exchange and Coulomb repulsive interactions.
-Moreover, the bilayer structure of our model resembles that of the recently discovered nickelate superconductor La$_3$Ni$_2$O$_7$ (LNO)~\cite{WOS:001052549700001}.
-It captures a key aspect of LNO's physics --- the significant interlayer spin-exchange interaction~\cite{Shen_2023,PhysRevB.108.L201108,PhysRevLett.132.036502,PhysRevLett.132.146002} --- and consequently reproduces its predominant $s_{\pm}$-wave superconducting pairing.
-Thus, our framework also provides a potential opportunity for understanding some fundamental physics related to bilayer nickelates.